maxhbr/LDBcollector/md/Plexus.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Rating is: Bronze (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↑**“Rating is: Bronze” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   Per Fedora, this is an Apache 1.1 derived license.
+-   “Per Fedora, this is an Apache 1.1 derived license.
 Unfortunately, clause 4 is too broad, making it Free but GPL-incompatible.
 It does also replace the deprecated keys classworlds and apache-due-credit that were the same licenses.
 Plexus Classworlds was started in 2002 and dom4j in 2000/2001 hence it has precedence.
 Other projects such as Exolab/Intalio/Castor and JCharts have used the same license.
-    Castor is actually the first to use this but dom4j is still commonly used and castor less so. (source:
+    Castor is actually the first to use this but dom4j is still commonly used and castor less so. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/dom4j.yml "Scancode"))

 URLs